Ivan Koreta

-Ivan Koreta (born 15 October 1955) is a Ugandan military officer, diplomat and legislator.
-He is a General in the Uganda People's Defence Forces (UPDF) and a representative for the armed forces in the Parliament of Uganda; where he serves as a member of the Public Accounts Committee and the Committee on Presidential Affairs.
+Ivan Koreta (born 15 October 1955) is a Ugandan retired military officer, diplomat and legislator.
+He is a retired general in the Uganda People's Defence Forces (UPDF) and a former representative for the armed forces in the Parliament of Uganda, where he served as a member of the Public Accounts Committee and the Committee on Presidential Affairs.

-Koreta has been a member of the armed forces since 1981 and most recently served as the deputy chief of defence forces, the second-highest position in the UPDF, from 2005 to 2013.
-He also served from 2006 up until 2009 as the chairman of the General Court Martial, the second-highest military court in Uganda.
+Koreta has been a member of the armed forces since 1981.
+He most recently served as the deputy chief of defence forces, the second-highest position in the UPDF, from 2005 to 2013.
+He also served from 2006 until 2009 as the chairman of the General Court Martial, the second-highest military court in Uganda.

 Early life and education

 Koreta was born in Mbarara, Ankole sub-region, on 15 October 1955 in a Pentecostal family of the Banyankole.
 He had his primary education at Nyamitanga Muslim Primary School, in his home town of Mbarara and attained his PLE certification in 1969.
 He then attended Kiira College Butiki for his O-Level education, attaining an East African Certificate of Education in 1973.
-He then transferred to Old Kampala Secondary School, for his A-Level schooling, graduating there with the East African Advanced Certificate of Education in 1975.
+He then transferred to Old Kampala Secondary School, for his A-Level schooling, graduating with the East African Advanced Certificate of Education in 1975.